mrzzy/notes/src/data_science/deep_learning_ai/convolution_neural_nets.md

 What the hidden units in the hidden layers of the CNN are learning:
 - to find this we run the trained hidden unit over the input patches
 - select the image patches that maximise the activation value.
-- each layer's hidden units learn progresively more complex concepts (ie line $\to$ dog)
+- each layer's hidden units learn progressively more complex concepts (ie line $\to$ dog)

 ![Learning in Each Layer of a CNN](./assets/convnets/cnn_learning_in_diff_layers.png)